Core Concepts

 The system supports three core operations:

-- Hydration (Bootstrap): initialize or recover a device by downloading a consistent snapshot
+- Hydration: initialize a device from one consistent server snapshot

-- Download: fetch new server changes since the device’s last checkpoint
+- Pull: fetch committed server bundles since the device’s last durable checkpoint

 High‑level flow (end‑to‑end)